If you want to work out at home but don’t have much space for exercise equipment, you’d be pleased to know you have more

-We’ve packed this guide with tips and useful info so we suggest you spend a few minutes to go through this guide, but if you just want to know our top picks here you go.
+We’ve packed this guide with tips and useful info so we suggest you spend a few minutes to go through this guide, but if you just want to know our top picks for 2022 here you go.

 First, we’re going to talk about the most portable home workout equipment you can buy.
 You can carry these tools around with you wherever you go and still get a full-body workout.